Fondouk of French

-The Fondouk of the French is a caravanserai located in the Medina of Tunis in the old franc1 district.
+The Fondouk of the French is a caravanserai located in the Medina of Tunis in the old French district.
 It is near Bab El Bhar.

 History

-The fondouk was built during the years 1659-1660 under the reign of Hammouda Pasha Bey.
+The fondouk (also spelled fondaco) was built in 1660.

 This fondouk is inspired by the local civil architecture of the seventeenth century.

 The fondouk of the merchants is classified as a historical monument since 1922.